jos3ph-m/Search-Github-Users/README.md

 # Search Github Users

-This project is based on a course by
+This project is based on a course by John Smilga

 ## Styled Components